hellenike/textbook/docs/about/index.md

 ## Organization

-After a brief section of "Preliminaries" introducing the Greek alphabet and accent, the chapters of this textbook introducing students to ancient Greek correspond to modules that we use as the basis for two to three weeks of our courses.
+A brief section of "Preliminaries" introducing the Greek alphabet and accent is followed by modules that we use as the basis for two to three weeks of our courses.
 We expect to cover modules 1-4 in the first semester of a two-semester, full-year course.

 Each module has three sections:

 1.  *language*: introduction of new features of the Greek language
-2. *ancient Greek in action*: each module includes some reading or activites that ask students to relate content introducted in the language section of this module to some aspect of their life
+2. *ancient Greek in action*:  reading or activites that ask students to relate content introducted in the language section of this module to some aspect of their life
 3. *reading*: a minimally modified passage from the target text (in this edition, Lysias 1).
 This passage serves as the basis for  assignments we include in the section of the "Practice" chapter for this module.

-The chapters covering each module are followed by a chapter entitled "Practice," with two groups of exercises for each module.
+These chapters are followed by a chapter entitled "Practice," with two groups of exercises for each module.

-1. *Mastery* exercises are in the "Mastering module X" section.
-These are a selection of short practice exercises that could be used in class or assigned for practice outside of class time.
+1. *Mastery* exercises (entitled "Mastering module X")offer a selection of short practice exercises that could be used in class or assigned for practice outside of class time.
 2. *Portfolio* exercises are a graduated trio of longer assignments for each module.
-The first assignment is a systematic test of content covered in the mastery exercises; the second assignment is an exercise reading and analyzing a passage of connected Greek.
-The thrid assignment is a guided composition in Greek.
+The first assignment is a systematic test of content covered in the mastery exercises; the second assignment is an exercise reading and analyzing a passage of connected Greek; the third assignment is a guided composition in Greek.

-After the "Practice" chapter, a "Language review" summarizes key features of language for each module, and includes a list of vocabulary to memorize for that module.
+After the "Practice" chapter, a "Language review" chapter summarizes key features of language for each module, and includes a list of vocabulary to memorize for that module.

-Finally, a reference section, offers a more comprehensive summary of forms.
+The final reference offers a more comprehensive set of paradigms, and two different English translations of Lysias 1.

 ### A note on vocabulary

 The first modules of the course emphasize a small core vocabulary (fewer than 200 words).
 This vocabulary is characterized by its frequency across many corpora of Greek texts.
-The common practice of simply finding the most frequent terms in a *composite* list of Greek texts, however, effaces the differences in vocabulary from one corpus to another, so instead we look for overlapping items in the highest frequency lists of individual corpora.
+The common practice of simply finding the most frequent terms in a *composite* list of Greek texts, however, effaces the differences in vocabulary from one corpus to another: common words in one corpus could be entirely absent from another corpus, but if one corpus is substantially larger than the other, its frequent terms could still appear to be "frequent" in a composite corpus.
+We therefore take instead the highest frequency lists of *individual* corpora, and look for for overlapping items.

 The resulting lexemes include: